sadafakhan/compression/README.md

     <Association: Position: (0,0)=k>

-You can imagine that our program can become more complicated.
+The program can become more complicated.
 For instance, suppose we have the following table of information (where we will imagine r corresponding to the color red, g to green and b to blue):

 | | | | | |
 |-|-|-|-|-|